 How big is my baby at 34 weeks?

-Your baby is now the size of a cantaloupe, weighing in at five and a quarter pounds and measuring up to 18 inches.
+Your baby is now the size of a pineapple, weighing in at five and a quarter pounds and measuring up to 18 inches.

 They have been growing steadily and they are rounder and cuter than ever thanks to their fat layers filling them out.